peteroupc/peteroupc.github.io/randomfunc.md

         sig = sig + (1 << (SIGBITS - 1))
         // NOTE: This multiplication should result in
         // a floating-point number; if `e` is sufficiently
-        // small, the number may underflow to 0 return sig * pow(2, e)
+        // small, the number might underflow to 0 return sig * pow(2, e)
     END METHOD